cesta-online/anthology/README.md

     ```
     git submodule add <repository-url> {anthology-version}/{article-name}
     ```

 ## Modifying core pages

 Anthology index.html can be edited directly.
 The Submit index.html is rendered from a qmd file.

+## Updating the core css and js assets

+Refer to the [Anthology Assets](https://github.com/cesta-online/anthology-assets) repository for more details.

 ## Adding a new article